DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

     {{- end }}
     ```

-    > Podinfo's Helm chart already had a key for monitoring named `serviceMonitor`.
-You may need to use a different key or create one named `monitoring`.
+    > Podinfo's Helm chart already had a key for monitoring named `serviceMonitor.` You may need to use a different key or create one named `monitoring.`

 1. Commit your dashboard files: